retorquere/zotero-better-bibtex/.github/ISSUE_TEMPLATE/Key_generation_question.md

 ---
-name: Export bug/enhancement
+name: Key generation question
-about: You appear to have found a bug in BBTs export, or are proposing an enhancement to the exports.
+about: You have a question about key generation.
-labels: export
+labels: citekey, question
 ---

 *Please verify **all** of the below before submitting*: